leoparente/opentelemetry-infinity/README.md

 # opentelemetry-infinity

 Opentelemetry Infinity provison [otel-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) instances through a simple REST API using a policy mechanism.
+Each policy spin up a new `otelcol-contrib` process running the configuration provided by the policy.

 ## Project premises
 1. Single binary: `otlpinf` embeds `otelcol-contrib` in its binary.
 Therefore, only one static binary is required.